Canadensis, Pennsylvania

 Canadensis is an unincorporated community in Barrett Township, Monroe County, Pennsylvania.
 Canadensis is home to a few small shops, restaurants and churches.
 The "crossroads", which is the intersection of Pennsylvania Routes 447 and 390, is the center of the community.

 Pronunciation

 Canadensis is pronounced Can-ah-DEN-sis.

 Tourism

 Canadensis is the "heart" of the Poconos; it is home to a number of bed and breakfasts.
 It is home to Spruce Lake Retreat.
-Spruce Lake hosts groups and also has an overnight camp and daycamp for kids.
+Spruce Lake hosts groups and also has an overnight camp and day-camp for kids.
 The area is more for the outdoor enthusiasts, mostly during the summer.
 In the summer Canadensis serves as a home to many sleepaway campers from the tri-state area at Camp Canadensis.
 There are no actual tourism sites within Canadensis.
 Canadensis has a few restaurants and small businesses which function to serve the local economy rather than attract tourists.

 Transportation

 Canadensis has two state roads, Pennsylvania Route 447 and Pennsylvania Route 390, which intersect at the center of town.
 Its airport is the Flying Dollar Airport.